How Section 8 Decides if Your Rent Is Reasonable

 - Number of Included Utilities- The PHA must take into account any utilities that are included in the price of the rental.
 They must make the necessary adjustments in order to accurately compare the units.

-When the Public Housing Authority is determining rent reasonableness, they are comparing the unit to similar units in the area.
-Comparable are pulled for two types of properties:
+When the Section 8 office is determining rent reasonableness, they are comparing the unit to similar units in the area.
+Comparables are pulled for two types of properties:

 - Properties in the Area that Are Similar-The PHA will compare the unit that is trying to be approved for Section 8 to units in the area that are not part of public housing assistance programs.

-If, after conducting their comparable search, the Public Housing Authority determines that your unit is not rent reasonable, your unit will not be eligible to house the Section 8 tenant.
+If the Section 8 office determines that your unit is not rent reasonable, your unit will not be eligible to house the Section 8 tenant.
 You will not be able to collect the housing choice voucher, even if the tenant is willing to pay more out of their own pocket to live in your unit.
-The Section 8 tenant will be entitled to search for a unit that is considered rent reasonable.
+The Section 8 tenant will be allowed to begin searching again for a unit that is considered rent reasonable.